beachmachine/django-jython/docs/database-backends.rst

 Note that usually you don't need to pass additional options for JNDI to work if the application has been deployed on a JavaEE container (such as Tomcat, Glassfish, JBoss, Websphere, Weblogic, etc).
 We provide this setting for flexibility and completeness.
-But on most cases the configuration will looklike the one-liner shown on the first JNDI settings example.
+But on most cases the configuration will look like the one-liner shown on the first JNDI settings example.

 [TODO] Recipe: JNDI and Tomcat